 What should I consider when comparing business loans?

 Taking the time to analyze your loan options will benefit your business and save you money in the long run.
 Here are some of the top features you should compare in different loans.

 - Interest rates.
 You’ll need to choose what sort of monthly or quarterly payment your practice can handle.
 A lower interest rate results in a smaller loan, overall.
 But fees and loan terms may not align with your business needs.

 - Loan fees.
 Most business loans have an origination, service and other fees that your lender will discuss with you during the application process.

 - Loan amounts.
-Most lenders has maximum loan amounts that they offer borrowers.
-Make sure that the lender you choose will cover your financial needs.
+Most lenders have maximum loan amounts that they offer borrowers.
+Choose a lender that will fully cover your financial needs.

 - Loan terms.
 Some loans, like lines of credit, have short terms that last only a year or two.
 Other larger loans can last for many years.
 Longer terms often mean lower monthly payments — but more money paid in interest.

 - Timing.
 Not every loan type is available immediately.
 SBA loans can take months to fund, whereas invoice financing can turnaround in five days or less.